DavidKoterlan/return-hostname-express-k8s/README.md

     With this command kubectl will apply the return-hostname-app.yaml file.
 The manifest contains 3 resources:
     - A namespace
     - A deployment for the application which manages 3 replicas.
 The pods in the deployment use a [public image from Dockerhub](https://hub.docker.com/r/dkoterlan/return-hostname-express) to run their container.
     - A service to expose the applications with a load balancer.
 In the background AWS will create a load balancer and the applications will be reachable from one single DNS.
+It can also take up some minutes.

 4. Test the application: